By Mark Carey

 It’s Still a Privilege to Work for a Company

 Until you are financially well off and lucky enough to start your own business, you have to work for someone else.
-When you apply for a new job, you are applying for the privilege to work for a company.
-That privilege is controlled by the employer, who can take it away at a moments notice.
+When you apply for a new job, you are applying for the privilege of working for a company.
+That privilege is controlled by the employer, who can take it away at a moment’s notice.
 Notice, I did not say you are entitled to work for your employer because you are not.
-But when employees start a new job they begin the psychological disconnecting process veering away from respecting the privilege to work for the company to an entitlement mentality.
+But when employees start a new job they begin the psychological disconnecting process veering away from respecting the privilege of working for the company to an entitlement mentality.
 I think we all know what I am talking about.
-I see it all the time, especially when the ax falls and the work identify is severed from the individual.
-Some say, that job was my life or how can they do this to me after twenty years of dedicated service and on an on.
-Now do you see the entitlement ideology that many employees create.
+I see it all the time, especially when the ax falls and the work identity is severed from the individual.
+Some say, that job was my life or how can they do this to me after twenty years of dedicated service and on and on.
+Now do you see the entitlement ideology that many employees create?
 It is still a privilege to work for the company, even after twenty years.
-Some employees seem to have forgotten this very basic element of the contractual employment at-will relationship they have with their employers.
+Some employees seem to have forgotten this very basic element of the contractual employment-at-will relationship they have with their employers.
 It was the same when you started and it was the same when you were fired.
-Wake up and respect the privileged situation you have and throw out the other garbage in your head that confused you that your job was no longer a privilege”that it was yours and no one could take it away.
+Wake up and respect the privileged situation you have and throw out the other garbage in your head that confused you that your job was no longer a privilege and that it was yours and no one could take it away.
 As an employment attorney/part-time armchair psychologist, I see this pattern and behavior in many employees.
 If you heed this simple consideration, you will improve your overall performance, receive more respect amongst your work colleagues and your boss, your individual attention to your job will be enhanced and you may just begin to enjoy your job at a much deeper level.
 Don’t ever lose this focus.

 Don’t Discriminate

 Need I say anything more?
 Unfortunately, this issue boils down to human nature.
 I am constantly thinking about this issue and why some employees engage in unlawful discriminatory behavior.
 Aside from the existence of real discriminatory bias, this is what I have concluded over twenty-five years of practicing as an employment attorney.
-Employees are hard wired for fight or flight at work and everywhere else.
+Employees are hard-wired for fight or flight at work and everywhere else.
 I call it the crazy brain mentality.
-Part of your brain is rational, empathetic and thoughtful, but the other wild side of your brain only seeks to self-promote, judge others who appear different than you, acting selfishly, reacting in a defensive posture, etc. This protective layer is cast out in an effort to protect employees against some form of harm they believe may come to them.
+Part of your brain is rational, empathetic, and thoughtful, but the other wild side of your brain only seeks to self-promote, judge others who appear different than you, act selfishly, react in a defensive posture, etc. This protective layer is cast out in an effort to protect employees against some form of harm they believe may come to them.
 What is the solution here?
-Simple, audi alteram partem which is a Latin phrase for listen to the other side.
+Simple, audi alteram partem which is a Latin phrase for listening to the other side.
 Listening means giving respect, even though you do not agree with the other person.
-But the more you listen, learn and digest how the other employee views the same reality, it will cut off your crazy brain from activation and allow your rational side of your brain to become more empathetic, sincere, understanding etc. even though you maintain a polar opposite point of view.
+But the more you listen, learn, and digest how the other employee views the same reality, it will cut off your crazy brain from activation and allow the rational side of your brain to become more empathetic, sincere, understanding, etc. even though you maintain a polar opposite point of view.
 The smartest and most successful position to attain is the one that truly reflects both positions with rationales for and against both, with a little bit of the right amount of humor to defuse the hostility.
-Right now in today’s workforce, and as a society as a whole, listening to the other side is altogether absent or is intentionally ignored in favor of drama and destructive ideologies based on the color of your skin, your gender or your age!
+Right now in today’s workforce, and as a society as a whole, listening to the other side is altogether absent or intentionally ignored in favor of drama and destructive ideologies based on the color of your skin, your gender, or your age!
 Remember, listen more and react less.
 Throw a little bit of the golden rule on top of that and you should be good to go.

 When your boss gives you a goal, don’t assume it is the ceiling- it may be the floor

 Goals are important and carefully crafted goals are critical to how and if your team follows those goals.
-I see many employees only seek to hit the bare minimum and forget that they actually can over achieve a goal.
-A goal is only a floor and not ceiling.
-Do not ever forget that your employer is watching you and does take notice of slackers, team players and overachievers.
+I see many employees only seek to hit the bare minimum and forget that they actually can over-achieve a goal.
+A goal is only a floor and not a ceiling.
+Do not ever forget that your employer is watching you and does take notice of slackers, team players, and overachievers.
 Which one are you?
 Remember, working is a privilege, not an entitlement.

 You’re An Adult, Act Like One at Work

 You would be surprised how ridiculous grown men and women act in the workplace.
-I personally view the American workplace as a cesspool of maldeveloped psychologies that come together everyday with unbridled umbrage over people, internal fiefdoms, status, money etc. Remember the playground antics and bullies when you were in grade school?
+I personally view the American workplace as a cesspool of maldeveloped psychologies that come together every day with unbridled umbrage over people, internal fiefdoms, status, money, etc. Remember the playground antics and bullies when you were in grade school?
 Yes, those memories!
-Well, all those nasty malcontents are now adults and no one ever told them to grow up nor trained them about how to be an adult at work.
-Do me a favor, please follow the golden rule, it will save your job, your career and your sanity.
+Well, all those nasty malcontents are now adults and no one ever told them to grow up or trained them about how to be an adult at work.
+Do me a favor, please follow the golden rule, it will save your job, your career, and your sanity.
 It will also save you from hiring an employment lawyer like myself to undo what you created all on your own.

 If you need more information about this article or want to discuss your employment with an employment attorney in Connecticut and New York, please call Carey & Associates, P.C. at call (203) 255-4150.
 Thank you and be safe and well.